itsadi08/-8-Weeks-SQL-Challenge/Insights to Management in Consumer Good Domain/readme.md

-CHeck out the above files
+Check out the above files